cryptpad/documentation/dev_guide/database.rst

 Let's look at an example:

-..
-XXX link to an example doc, e.g. markdown reference

 https://cryptpad.fr/code/#/2/code/edit/plpAeHfQ4YO49fczV5erSCgd/

 Browsers do not send the information after the ``#`` symbol to the server when loading a page, so it is safe to encode private information there.

 The information before ``#`` tells the browser which server to connect to, and what resources to download.

-This part of the URL (`https://cryptpad.fr/code/`) tells the server to load the code editor.
+This part of the URL ``https://cryptpad.fr/code/`` tells the server to load the code editor.

-The remaining information (``#/2/code/edit/plpAeHfQ4YO49fczV5erSCgd/``) is handled with Javascript by the browser.
+The remaining information ``#/2/code/edit/plpAeHfQ4YO49fczV5erSCgd/`` is handled with Javascript by the browser.

 There are several pieces of information there, separated by slashes.